sylaspg/grasp-continuum/README.md

 by adapting them to calculate continuum orbitals wave functions.

 This fork is entirely transparent for usual calculations in GRASP (bound states and their properties).
-Only when calculations involving continuum orbital are requested (during the execution of the `rmcdhf` program).
-The default flow is changed, and different outputs are produced.
+Only when calculations involving continuum orbital are requested (during the execution of the `rmcdhf` program), the default flow is changed, and different outputs are produced.
 The only differences are listed below:
 - the default number of points in the radial (NNNP) is increased to 5000 in the `src/lib/libmod/parameter_def_M.f90` file, since continuum orbitals have to be calculated on the far-reaching computational grid;
 for larger systems, it is recommended to magnify the grid size even several times